Is There a Dimmer Outlook Ahead for Timber Pharmaceuticals Inc. (TMBR)?

 TMBR’s Market Performance

-TMBR stocks went down by -2.10% for the week, with a monthly drop of -27.57% and a quarterly performance of -44.05%, while its annual performance rate touched -46.96%.
-The volatility ratio for the week stands at 4.35% while the volatility levels for the past 30 days are set at 6.38% for Timber Pharmaceuticals Inc..
-The simple moving average for the period of the last 20 days is -20.67% for TMBR stocks with a simple moving average of -60.30% for the last 200 days.
+TMBR stocks went up by 5.19% for the week, with a monthly drop of -25.87% and a quarterly performance of -38.93%, while its annual performance rate touched -42.15%.
+The volatility ratio for the week stands at 7.22% while the volatility levels for the past 30 days are set at 7.14% for Timber Pharmaceuticals Inc..
+The simple moving average for the period of the last 20 days is -11.53% for TMBR stocks with a simple moving average of -56.88% for the last 200 days.

-During the last 5 trading sessions, TMBR fell by -2.10%, which changed the moving average for the period of 200-days by -60.84% in comparison to the 20-day moving average, which settled at $0.6310.
-In addition, Timber Pharmaceuticals Inc. saw -31.48% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, TMBR rose by +5.19%, which changed the moving average for the period of 200-days by -59.59% in comparison to the 20-day moving average, which settled at $0.6137.
+In addition, Timber Pharmaceuticals Inc. saw -26.03% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading